hhecquet/get_next_line_README/README.md

 The core goal is to return each line of a file — including the newline character — on successive calls, all while efficiently managing memory and buffer usage.

 What I had to do:
-* I implemented the function `get_next_line(int fd)` to:
+* Implemented the function `get_next_line(int fd)` to:
   * Read from a file descriptor until a full line is found (ending in `\n` or `EOF`)
   * Return that line, dynamically allocating the necessary memory
   * Maintain state between function calls to continue reading where it left off
   * Handle multiple file descriptors simultaneously (bonus part)

-* To achieve this, I had to:
+To achieve this, I had to:
   * Use static variables to store leftover data between function calls
   * Carefully manage buffer allocation and joining strings across reads
   * Handle cases where a line is split across multiple reads